Prateek-d3v/Prateek-d3v/README.md

-- 👋 Hi, I’m @Prateek
+- 👋 Hi, I’m Prateek, from Indore, MP
-- 👀 I’m interested in Python and ML/AI
+- 👀 I’m interested in Python, Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning ML and AI
+- 🌱 I’m currently learning ML, GenAI, etc...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ prateek@d3vtech.com